makerplane/FIX-Gateway/doc/getting_started.rst

 -------------------

-FIX Gateway is configured through a configuration file named ``default.yaml`` that is located in the config/ subdirectory of the distribution, or installed into the proper place on the filesystem (eg. ``/usr/local/etc/fixgw``).
+FIX Gateway is configured through a configuration file named ``default.yaml`` that is located in the fixgw/config/ subdirectory of the distribution, or installed into the proper place on the filesystem.
 The configuration uses `YAML` as it's  configuration language.
+Upon startup the server searches a predefined set of directories, looking for the  configuration file.
+If the configuration is not found the program will attempt to install default configuration files into the ``.makerplane`` directory in the users home folder.
+If that fails the server will report an error and fail to start.

+When the server finds the configuration file it remembers where and writes that path to an internal variable that can be retrieved with ``{CONFIG}`` in other parts of the configuration.

+The first place the server will look for configuration is in the ``~/.makerplane/fixgw/config`` directory.
+This is where individual user configurations should be stored.
+For machine wide configurations the system directories such as ``/etc/fixgw`` or ``/usr/local/etc/fixgw`` can be used as well.

 The **database file** option tells FGW where to find the database definition file.
 This file tells FGW how to build the internal database.
 For details on the format of the database definition file see the :doc:`database` section.

 ::